learn-co-students/simple-partials-reading-v-000/README.md

 ## Introduction

 As you know, while coding we are generally trying to not repeat our code.
-If we see a repeated chunk of code in different methods, we sometimes extract that chunk of code into its own method, which we can than reference in multiple places.
+If we see a repeated chunk of code in different methods, we sometimes extract that chunk of code into its own method, which we can then reference in multiple places.

 We can apply a similar tool to reduce repetition in html.
 Partials are view-level files, that only form one part of an html page (get it? part, partial??).
 By using a partial we can remove repeated pieces of html and add better organization to the code in our views.